-To draw a polygonal street, click the Polygonal Street Creation tool \(\) or press G .
-You can also click Graph > Polygonal Street Creation in the main menu.
+To draw a polygonal street, click the Polygonal Street Creation tool (G) or click Graph > Polygonal Street Creation in the main menu.

 Click to create the first vertex and click again to place additional vertices.
 To finish the street, double-click or press Enter.

-The Polygonal Street Creation tool \(\) snaps to shape vertices and edges.
+The streets automatically snap to shape vertices and edges.
 Additionally, you can snap to guides and align segments parallel and perpendicular to them.
+Press Shift to temporarily disable snapping.
+Double-click a street segment to add a vertex at that place.